@jannettesyarns I believe so - but would double check with your airline as different airlines have different rules...

 @BlythswoodSE Pleased to hear your comments, thank you.

-The Civil Aviation Authority (CAA), with a previous automatic referral to the Competition Commission (CC), reviews the setting of the level of airport charges at Gatwick every five years (known as a quinquennium).
+The Civil Aviation Authority (CAA) reviews the setting of the level of airport charges at Gatwick.

-The CAA is considering the form of regulation beyond the end of Q5 from April 2014 onward.
-Gatwick has submitted to the CAA a number of inputs to the CAA, including business plans and external expert advice, the links for which are shown below
+During the course of the CAA’s review of regulation to be applied at Gatwick from April 2014 we submitted a number of inputs to the CAA.
+These included business plans and external expert advice, the links for which are shown below.

 Response to CAA final proposals - November 2013Paper on regulation of an increasingly competitive airports sector - May 2013Response to the CAA's report on price monitoring - March 2013Response to the CAA's report on comparing and capping airport charges - March 2013Letter to the CAA regarding the application of long run incremental cost estimates - March 2013Gatwick Airport report on regulatory regimes at airports - January 2013What is the cost of capital for Gatwick Airport beyond Q5 - January 2013How has the risk of Gatwick Airport changed since the start of Q5 - January 2013Refreshed Business Plan to 2024 (public version) - January 2013Gatwick Airport report on regulation, deregulation & market power - November 2012Initial Business Plan to 2020 (public version) - April 2012Letter to the CAA re Constructive Engagement - March 2012